-It is mandatory you sign your child in and out every day at the kiosk and in the classroom.
-The two kiosks are located in the main entryway.
+It is mandatory you sign your child in and out every day at the Procare kiosk.
+The two kiosks are in the main entryway.
 You may register at the front desk if you have not done so.
-If there is a glitch in the system and you are unable to sign in or out please notify the front desk immediately.
-They will be able to perform this task for you.
+If there is a glitch in the system and you are unable to sign in or out your child, please notify the front desk immediately as they will be able to perform this task for you.
 If our systems are down, sign your child in or out on the designated clipboard.
 Once the system is back up and running those times will be entered.
-You will receive a warning if you fail to sign in or out.
+You will receive an email warning if you continue to forget to sign in or out your child.